Muhammad-Rayees-NP/Dice-game/README.md

 5. Connect a device or start an emulator.
 6. Run `flutter run` to start the app.

+## NOTE

+Also you can download and install using the apk from the folder called release apk

 ## Dependencies

 This project uses the following dependencies: